Grandparents Rights in Wisconsin

 Talk to a lawyer 100% Confidential

-Parents have a constitutional right to raise their children free from government interference.
-However, that right only exists for “intact families”—once an action threatening the integrity of the family arises (divorce, birth out of wedlock, death of a parent), the government can step in to ensure the children’s best interests are protected.
-This can include the children’s right to an ongoing and meaningful relationship with grandparents.
+In Wisconsin, parents have a constitutional right to raise their children without government interference.
+However, this right is only protected for “intact families.”
+When circumstances arise that threaten the integrity of the family, such as divorce, the birth of a child out of wedlock, or the death of a parent, the government may intervene to ensure the child’s best interests are safeguarded.
+This can include ensuring that children maintain a meaningful and ongoing relationship with their grandparents.

-In the context of grandparent visitation, the term “visitation” means to take a child away from his or her usual abode and to host them as a guest.
-This term is similar—but not the same—as parental visitation.
+Regarding grandparent visitation, the term “visitation” refers to taking a child away from their usual home environment to host them as a guest.
+While it shares similarities with parental visitation, it is not exactly the same.

 1